Matched betting on horse racing – Is it possible to make money betting on horses in 2019?

 A few weeks ago, a beginner got in touch asking whether it was possible to make money betting on horses.
 Specifically, they were asking about matched betting horse racing and whether it was profitable in 2019.

-The person in question had a few misconceptions about matched betting and horse racing, they thought it was more difficult than other sports and events.
+The person in question had a few misconceptions about match betting and horse racing and they thought it was more difficult than other sports and events.

-This may be the case for you, so to show you how easy and profitable matched betting on horse racing is, I decided to go in-depth…
+This may be the case for you, so to show you how easy and profitable it is to make money betting on horses, I decided to go in-depth…

-Horse racing is one of the most popular sports in the UK and it’s home to some of the most prestigious racecourses in the world.
+Horse racing is one of the most popular sports in the UK and it’s home to some of the most prestigious racecourses and richest races in the world.
 You’ve undoubtedly heard of Ascot and Cheltenham.

-Horse racing is a prolific sport in the sporting diary – with far too many matched betting opportunities to miss!
+Horse racing is a prolific sport in the diary and there’s plenty of match betting opportunities to make money throughout the year.